Author: Ian Britz

 - Account - Financial accounts, such as Product Revenue, Operating Income, and Gross Margin.

-- Scenario - Common business scenarios such as Actual, Plan, and Forecast.
+- Scenario - Business scenarios such as Actual, Plan, and Forecast.

-- Product - The five different products our business is selling.
+- Product - The individual products our business sells.

-- Metric - The different product-related metrics we need to track, such as Quantity, Price, and Cost of Goods.
+- Metric - Product-related metrics, such as Quantity, Price, and Cost.

 Let's see how to configure them below.

-Step 1.
 Navigate to the All Dimensions node in the right-hand navigation pane.
-Every Application comes with an Account, Time, and Scenario Dimension pre-generated.
+Every application comes with an Account, Time, and Scenario Dimension pre-generated.

-Step 2.
 Open the Time Dimension.
 You'll see that it's already populated with members representing the previous 5 years and next 3 years.
-The Dimension is further organized by Member Lists, which are a subset of related Members within a single Dimension.
+The Dimension is further organized by Member Lists (Days, Months, Quarters, Years) which are a subset of members within a Dimension.

-Step 3.
 Let's expand the Scenario Dimension.
 This one does not contain pre-generated members, so we'll need to add a few.
-In the right-hand navigation pane, select the Scenario Member List under the Scenario Dimension.
+In the right-hand navigation pane, select the Scenario Member List.
 Click the Add New button in the ribbon three times.

-Step 4.
 Double-click on the default Member Labels and change their names to Actual, Plan, and Forecast.
-Make sure the check-box in the Input column is checked for each.
+Make sure the check-box in the Input column is checked for Plan and Forecast.
 Members without this option selected won't have input capabilities on Forms.
 The Annotate option is used to allow text input on Dimensions.

 Note: Changes made in the Dimension section will be immediately saved in the database.

-Step 5.
-We can also export and import Member Lists from other Applications.
-In the Account Member List of the Account Dimension, click on the Import button in the ribbon.
+We can also import and export Member Lists from .csv files.
+In the Account Member List, click on the Import button in the ribbon.

-Step 7.
 Your Account Dimension should now look like the example below.
-You can also create this Dimension manually, and organize the hierarchy with the Move buttons in the ribbon.

-You can define a Parent-Child Hierarchy when the Member List is in Hierarchy mode.
+Tip: You can define a Parent-Child Hierarchy in a Member List when it's set to Hierarchy mode.
 To switch the mode, please see the article: Configure Member List Mode.